ruby/www.ruby-lang.org/en/news/_posts/2013-08-06-status-issue.md

 lang:   en
 ---

-Some service that providing by ruby-lang.org is stopped. because some server of ruby-lang.org is currently down.
+Some services providing by ruby-lang.org is stopped. because the servers of ruby-lang.org are currently down.
 Impact is as follows.

  * All of mailing list provided by ruby-lang.org is down.
  * Ruby's tar package distributed by ftp.ruby-lang.org is unreachable.